Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 ...

-Cybersecurity
+So, Cybersecurity
 is protecting your digital life the same way you protect your real one.

-You lock the door, You check who is knocking, and you would never hand your keys to strangers.
+You lock your door, You check who is knocking, and you would never hand your keys over to strangers.

 …